aptech/docs/docs/CR-ols.rst

     1   listwise deletion, drop any cases in which missings occur.
     2   pairwise deletion, this is equivalent to setting missings to 0 when calculating *m*.
-The number of cases computed is equal to the total number of cases in the data set.
+The number of cases computed is equal to the total number of cases in the dataset.
     === ===============

 :__olsalg: (*string*), default "cholup".
 Selects the algorithm used for computing the